adeishs/mgop/online-shop.rst

 continent away from where you do your gigs.

 There are many ways to run your online shop.
 However, you need to spend time analysing which one would work well for you.
-Your `website hosting
+Your :doc:`website hosting
-<website>`_ may have an online shop feature (probably at an extra cost).
+<website>` may have an online shop feature (probably at an extra cost).

 Alternatively, you can host it elsewhere.
 If your web hosting provider allows it, you can install an e-commerce application and customise it.